boothresearch/puzzles/README.md

 ## Setup

  1. One person from your team should fork (i.e. copy) from `boothresearch/puzzles` to their own account.
+ 1. That person should then go to the **Settings** tab at the top of _their fork_, find the **Collaborators** tab on the left side, and then add the other teammates by username.
+ 1. Everyone else should receive an invitation via email; accept it.
- 1. Then all of you should clone (i.e. download) that person's fork to your own machines (in these examples, the command prompt is shown as `$`; yours might look different):
+ 1. Then all of you should clone (i.e. download) from that person's fork to your own machines (in these examples, the command prompt is shown as `$`; yours might look different):

     ```
     $ git clone http://github.com/[WHOEVER FORKED'S USERNAME]/puzzles